robvet/docs/docs/architecture/cloud-native/application-resiliency-patterns.md

 Keep in mind that the intent of the Circuit Breaker pattern is *different* than that of the Retry pattern.
 The Retry pattern enables an application to retry an operation in the expectation that it will succeed.
 The Circuit Breaker pattern prevents an application from doing an operation that is likely to fail.
 Often, an application will *combine* these two patterns by using the Retry pattern to invoke an operation through a circuit breaker.
 However, the retry logic should be sensitive to any exceptions returned by the circuit breaker and abandon retry attempts if the circuit breaker indicates that a fault isn't transient.

 Application resiliency is a must for handling problematic requested operations.
 But, it's only half of the story.
 Next, we cover resiliency features available in the Azure cloud.

+## Testing for resiliency

+Testing for resiliency—Normally resiliency testing cannot be done the same way that you test application functionality (by running unit tests, integration tests and so on).
+Instead, you must test how the end-to-end workload performs under failure conditions which only occur intermittently.
+For example: inject failures by crashing processes, expired certificates, make dependent services unavailable etc. Frameworks like chaos monkey can be used for such chaos testing.

 >[!div class="step-by-step"]
 >[Previous](resiliency.md)